-In 2017, I began working full-time on what was up to that point a side-project.
-Waxvine provides a content management platform that is specifically designed to support UX and UI experts and the content they create.
+In 2017, I began working full-time on what was up to that point a side project.
+Waxvine provides a content management platform specifically designed to support UX and UI experts and the content they create.

 The idea for creating a hosted solution for design systems was based on my work creating and managing the design standards at Expeditors.
 It took a dedicated team to manage the standards which applied across multiple teams.
 I wanted to create a solution that would reduce the cost of implementation and maintenance.

 Before diving into development, I spent time talking with fellow designers to determine viability and requirements.
 Along the way, I learned that my original concepts were too ambitious and what was really needed was a simple way to quickly document design standards that are shareable with teammates.
 Once I was able to partner with the right developer, work began on determining the technical underpinnings from data storage to the front-end solution.
 We built a first version that was fantastically horrible but it's what led to the current, fantastically great version.

 Although there was no explicit requirement for a mobile version of the app, I wanted to ensure that it displayed well on smaller devices.